leggedrobotics/viplanner/README.md

 **Extension**

-This work includes the switch from semantic to direct RGB input for the training pipeline, to facilitate further research.
-For RGB input, an option exist to employ a backbone with mask2former pre-trained weights.
-For this option, include the github submodule, install the requirements included there and build the necessary cuda operators.
+This work includes the switch from semantic to direct RGB input for the training pipeline to facilitate further research.
+For RGB input, an option exists to employ a backbone with mask2former pre-trained weights.
+For this option, include the GitHub submodule, install the requirements included there, and build the necessary Cuda operators.
 These steps are not necessary for the published planner!

 ```bash
 pip install git+https://github.com/facebookresearch/detectron2.git